 Now let’s take a quick look at the concepts behind the codes.
 When it comes to bathtubs, the ICC concerns itself with proper tub and fixture installation as well as minimizing the risk of “Backflow”.
 Backflow (or more accurately “Backsiphonage”) is created by a difference in water pressures which causes water to flow back into the distribution pipes of a potable water supply.
 To prevent the potable water supply system from being contaminated, the supply lines or fittings are required to be installed in a manner that will prevent backflow.
 How could this backflow (backsiphonage) actually occur?
 Imagine you were bathing with the spout of your faucet under the flood level (rim) of the tub and there was a break in the water main (or some other circumstance that caused your water pressure to drop quickly).
 It is possible that the suction caused by this loss of pressure could draw your bathwater back into the faucet, through your supply lines and into the public water supply.
 The folks who wrote the plumbing codes did not think you wanted to drink your neighbor’s bathwater.
 Smart, indeed.

 So, how does all this apply to installing your clawfoot tub and faucets?
 As a GENERAL RULE, you will almost always pass an inspection if either the spout of your faucet is above the roll rim of the clawfoot tub OR you have installed a backflow prevention device in accordance with the manufacturers’ installation instructions.
 Installing these devices is a fairly easy and inexpensive task if you do it during the initial bathtub installation.
 On the other hand, you will almost certainly NOT pass an inspection if your spout is below the flood level rim of the tub.
-The grey area occurs when you have a spout below the flood level rim but above the overflow AND you DO NOT have any backflow prevention device.
+The gray area occurs when you have a spout below the flood level rim but above the overflow AND you DO NOT have any backflow prevention device.
 The International Plumbing Code would prohibit that application.
 Many inspectors and enforcement agencies, however, would pass that faucet and tub combination based on the fact the spout is above the overflow hole.

 The Strom Plumbing Gooseneck Faucet (shown below) is an example of a faucet that would not require a backflow prevention device.
 The spout is above the flood level rim of the tub.